Dispersed Camping 101: Free camping in the US

-- Check out these online resources:
+- Check out these online resources and apps:

 - If all else fails, find a Walmart or a truck stop.
 Free camping isn’t solely limited to Federal Lands.
 Walmart parking lots, truck stops, and rest areas can also make for serviceable and convenient places to park it for the night.
 Remember to check signs first to make sure you can stay there overnight.